Amankhan8960/AI-Summarizer/README.md

 ## 📦 How to add your project in chrome extension

 1.Load the Extension in Chrome
-   -Open chrome://extensions/ in your browser
+- Open chrome://extensions/ in your browser
-   -Enable Developer mode (top right)
+-  Enable Developer mode (top right)
-   -Click Load unpacked
+- Click Load unpacked
-   -Select the project folder
+- Select the project folder

 2.Use the Extension
 -Click the extension icon in Chrome toolbar
-   -Select from the dropdown for detailed,brief and bullet type summarie -click on Summarize this page button for result
+- Select from the dropdown for detailed,brief and bullet type summaries
+- Click on Summarize this page button for result